ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 {: .callout}

-> ## How can you add a new path where the shell will look for commands?
+> ## Exercise: add a new path where the shell will look for commands
 >
 > 1. So that those commands take precedence over identically named commands
 > available elsewhere on the `PATH`?